LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 Part C: Create a Dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a dashboard that highlights at least 2 of your favorite charts from the studio.
-(The bonus can be one of these)
+(The bonus can be one of these).

 :ref:`Back to Setting Up Studio<tableau-part2-setup-studio>`